DeFiCh/defichain.com/content/privacy-policy/privacy-policy.de.md

 </p>
 </div>

-<h2 className="text-dark-1000 scroll-mt-40 text-2xl mb-2 lg:text-[32px] lg:leading-10 lg:mb-4" id="when-information-collected">3.
-When is information collected?</div>
+<h2 className="text-dark-1000 scroll-mt-40 text-2xl mb-2 lg:text-[32px] lg:leading-10 lg:mb-4" id="when-information-collected" title="When is information collected?">3.
+When is information collected?</h2>

 <div className="text-dark-800 font-desc leading-8 text-base lg:text-xl pb-6 pt-2 md:pb-8 lg:pb-12 lg:pt-4">
 We collect information from you when you subscribe to a newsletter, respond to a survey, fill out a form or enter information on our site.
 </div>

-<h2 className="text-dark-1000 scroll-mt-40 text-2xl mb-2 lg:text-[32px] lg:leading-10 lg:mb-4" id="use-of-information">4.
-Use of information and details</div>
+<h2 className="text-dark-1000 scroll-mt-40 text-2xl mb-2 lg:text-[32px] lg:leading-10 lg:mb-4" id="use-of-information" title="Use of information and details">4.
+Use of information and details</h2>

 <div className="text-dark-800 font-desc leading-8 text-base lg:text-xl pb-6 pt-2 md:pb-8 lg:pb-12 lg:pt-4">
 <p>